 This Birds & Bats of SE Arizona Photo Tour offers the chance to photograph birds you won’t find elsewhere in the United States.

-Your tour includes three (3) nights at the Santa Rita Lodge and two (2) down the mountain at a very nice B&B. Both lodges feed birds year-round so you’ll have ready subjects close at hand.
+Your tour includes three (3) nights at the Santa Rita Lodge plus two (2) additional nights down the mountain at a very nice B&B. Both lodges feed birds year-round so you’ll have ready subjects close at hand.

-Also included are four (4) photo shoots and two (2) nighttime bat shoots at the Pond at Elephanthead.
+In addition to numerous photo shoots while at Santa Rita Lodge, your tour also includes four (4) photo shoots and a nighttime bat shoot at the Pond at Elephanthead.
 At this photographer-friendly site, the owner keeps photo blinds, perches, water features, feeding stations, and set-ups in place year-round.

 This region is known as one of the most vibrant hummingbird places in the United States and the tiny speedsters will be one of our main subjects.

-I’ll bring along all the high-speed flash equipment to photograph hummingbirds so you don’t have to!
+I’ll bring along my high-speed flash equipment to photograph hummingbirds so you don’t have to!
 We aim to photograph Broad-billed, Rivoli’s (known until 2017 as the Magnificent) and any other hummers that show up.

 With regard to hummingbird images, some folks like to do digital art and add flowers after the shot is taken; however, I prefer to include native flora in my set ups.
 That means your images will feature the bird naturally interacting with the flower from the start.